Christine Girard: Anti-Doping Advocacy

 Girard is involved in anti-doping advocacy work at both the domestic and international level.
 Girard is on the board of directors at the Canadian Centre for Ethics in Sport, the International Weightlifting Federation's Anti-Doping Commission and is an Education Ambassador with the International Testing Agency.

 Personal life

 Girard was born in Elliot Lake, Ontario but moved with her family to Rouyn-Noranda, Quebec in 1992 when she was seven.
 She then moved to White Rock, British Columbia in January 2010, before returning to Quebec in 2018, this time settling in the city of Gatineau in Canada's National Capital Region.
 Weightlifting was a family affair for Girard and her family continues to hold provincial and local roles for the sport in Quebec.
 On June 11, 2011 she married her coach Walter Bailey.
 She has three children.

 Occupational Therapy

 In 2021, Girard received her Masters of Health Sciences Degree in Occupational Therapy from the University of Ottawa.
-Girard is a practicing Occupational Therapist with Modern OT Occupational Services, and is registered with the College of Occupational Therapists of Ontario and Association canadienne des ergothérapeutes.
+Girard is a practicing Occupational Therapist, and is registered with the College of Occupational Therapists of Ontario and Association canadienne des ergothérapeutes.